 After-Action Review of the Statewide Pandemic Response and Recovery

 A legislative proviso directed Washington State’s Military Department and Department of Health to conduct a comprehensive after-action review of the statewide pandemic response and recovery.
 The Ruckelshaus Center, with assistance from WSU Extension’s Division of Governmental Studies and Services, has been providing process design and facilitation for an After-Action Review Task Force, comprised of 48 organizations, across all sectors and industries, including community-based organizations.
 The Task Force work and facilitation is focused on equity and social justice-related experience and is expected to lead to recommendations and leverage points to achieve systemic change.
-The Task Force will report its findings to the legislature by June 30th, 2023.
+To view the July 2024 Task Force Summary.

 For more information, please contact Phyllis Shulman or Kevin Harris.